How do I form a corporation in Oregon?

 Step 4: File the Oregon Articles of Incorporation

-The Articles of Incorporation detail the basic information that Oregon needs to incorporate your business.
+The Articles of Incorporation details the basic information that Oregon needs to incorporate your business.
 It contains information about the corporation needed for public records and details corporate stock information.

-Filing the Articles of Incorporation in Oregon has a $100 non-refundable filing fee.
+Filing the Articles of Incorporation in Oregon has a $100 non-refundable filing fee; both business corporations and professional corporations complete the same version of this form, too.

 In your Articles of Incorporation, you’ll need to include the: